Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Results and Analysis

 \graphtrailer performs best among unsupervised methods.
-Interestingly, \textrank is worse than random, illustrating that tasks like trailer generation cannot be viewed as standard summarization problems. \graphtrailer without TPs still performs better than \textrank and random TP selection.\footnote{Performance on the test set is lower because we only consider trailer labels from the official trailer, while the dev set contains multiple trailers.} With regard to supervised approaches, we find that using all modalities with a standard architecture (Transformer) leads to better performance than sophisticated models using visual similarity (CCANet).
+Interestingly, \textrank is worse than random, which shows that trailer moment identification is fundamentally different from vanilla summarization problems. \graphtrailer without TPs still performs better than \textrank and random TP selection.\footnote{Performance on the test set is lower because we only consider labels from official trailers, while the development set contains multiple trailers.
+We refrained from using more trailers for the test set in order to match the Moviescope dataset and avoid noise from fan-based videos.} With regard to supervised approaches, we find that using all modalities with a standard architecture (Supervised \graphtrailer w/o graph) leads to better performance than sophisticated models using visual similarity (CCANet).
 By adding graph-related information (Supervised \graphtrailer), we obtain further improvements.

-We perform two ablation studies on the development set for \graphtrailer.
-The first study aims to assess how the different training regimes of the dual network influence downstream trailer generation performance.
-We observe in Table~\ref{tab:ablation_training} that asynchronous training does not offer any discernible improvement over the base model.
-However, when we jointly train the two networks (video- and screenplay-based) using prediction and representation consistency losses, performance increases by nearly~3\%.
-A further small increase is observed when the screenplay-based network is pre-trained on more data.
+We performed two ablation studies on the development set for \graphtrailer.
+We first assessed how the different training regimes of the dual network influence downstream performance (on the trailer moment identification task).
+Table~\ref{tab:ablation_training} shows that asynchronous training does not offer any discernible improvement over the base model.
+However, when we jointly train the main and auxiliary networks (using prediction and representation consistency losses), performance increases by nearly~3\%.
+A further small increase is observed when the auxiliary network is pre-trained on more data.